Duration: 1. 9. 2017 – 31. 8. 2019

 The role of STEP Institute

-We were responsible for training programme for co-working spaces (Output 3).
-Overall STEP was contributing with its expertise and network to all project outputs.
+We were responsible for the training program for co-working spaces.
+Overall STEP contributed with its expertise and network to all project outputs.
 We played an active role in dissemination activities and multiplication of the project results.